-The process behind it is rather simple: Within 14 days after moving into your new apartment, you need to book an appointment with any Bürgeramt in your city and register your new address.
+The process behind it is rather simple: Within 14 days of moving into your new apartment, you need to book an appointment with any Bürgeramt in your city and register your new address.
 You need to bring your ID, confirmation from your landlord, and this form.

 Extra tip: Be aware that you might also be eligible for taxes as soon as you are not a tourist anymore (depending on your visa and job).

 Best places to work as a Digital Nomad in Berlin

 Working spaces.
 Very important for digital nomads.
 Luckily, there are plenty of freelancers and remote workers in Berlin, so there are also plenty of options to work from.